 A world-class policy hackathon for high school and college students

-We want to create a world-class playground for students from all disciplines and across the world to tackle one of today’s most important issues: democratization.
+We want to create a world-class playground for students from all disciplines and across the world to tackle one of today’s most important issues: democratization and the COVID-19 pandemic.
 This global exercise aims to bring together the most ambitious students, mentor and “groom” them using our passionate graduate students from the world’s leading universities, and finally let their ideas be heard and judged by some of the world’s most notable figures in diplomacy, academia, and governance.

 “For young people who want to go on to change the world, there is nothing better than collaborating with others on such topical case studies.
 GAEE’s Global Youth Policymaking Program is an excellent practical opportunity to understand how policy makers overcome obstacles to reaching international agreements.”

 Sir Ivor Roberts

 Companion of the Order of St. Michael and St. George (CMG) and Knight Commander of the Order of St. Michael and St. George (KCMG)

 Former President of Trinity College, University of Oxford

 Former British Ambassador to Yugoslavia, Ireland, and Italy

 Former Chairman of the Council of the British School at Rome